jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/04 Handlers/handlers.md

 ## <font color='red'> 2.4 Handlers </font>
 Sometimes you want a task to run only when a change is made on a machine.
 For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
 Ansible uses handlers to address this use case.
 Handlers are tasks that only run when notified.
 Each handler should have a globally unique name.

+In this Lab we're going to cover:
+* Handlers

+--

 #### <font color='red'>Handlers</font>